JonatasFischer/StompClient/README.md

 # StompClient
-A STOMP client library for use with Arduino ESP8266 and Websockets
+A STOMP client library for use with Arduino ESP8266 and ArduinoWebsockets

 # Description
 Small library to allow devices which can run the ArduinoWebsockets library (https://github.com/gilmaimon/ArduinoWebsockets.git) to